Understanding Industrial Design Protection in Saudi Arabia

 • importing articles

-Bearing or embodying a design which is a copy, or substantially a copy, of the protected design, when such acts are undertaken for commercial purposes
+Bearing or embodying a design which is a copy, or substantially a copy, of the protected design, when such acts are undertaken for commercial purposes.
+The term of protection for designs is 15 years from the date of filing.

 Requirements of an Industrial Design Application

-• A typical Design application would include images of appropriate views of the product that clearly provides a view of the relevant features of the product that differentiates it from other similar products
+• A typical Design application would include images of appropriate views of the product that clearly provide a view of the relevant features of the product that differentiate it from other similar products.

 Images in Industrial Design Applications